 That only leaves three Leaders in the EPP MQ: Trend Micro, Sophos, and Symantec.

 Sophos received praise for the machine learning and integration capabilities of its product, Intercept X, but they received worries about their lack of vulnerability reporting and recent changes that may hamper the Intercept X’s cloud adoption.

-Trend Micro was lauded for its patching capabilities and managed detection services, but were noted to lack MacOS support for EDR.
+Trend Micro was lauded for its patching capabilities and managed detection services but was noted to lack MacOS support for EDR.